bitrise-io/devcenter/_articles/en/reviews/signing-up-with-saml-sso.md

 published: false

 ---
-You can sign up to Bitrise and become a member of an Organization by clicking the Sign up with SSO button.
+You can sign up to a Bitrise Organization via [SAML SSO](/team-management/organizations/saml-sso-in-organizations/).

 1. Go to our [Sign up](https://app.bitrise.io/users/sign_up) page.
 2. Click **Sign up with SSO** button.